slepix/LinodePowerShell/README.md

 ### Installation

-To install the Linode PowerShell module, need to clone this repository, position yourself into the Module folder and import the module:
+To install the Linode PowerShell module, you need to clone this repository, position yourself into the module folder and import the module:

 ```powershell
 git clone git@github.com:slepix/LinodePowerShell.git